 You can access the Power BI Solution Advisor by clicking the slide image.

-With a little help form my friends, we have built this tool – using Power BI of course – to assess the solution requirement criteria and recommend relevant solution architectures.
+With a little help from my friends, we have built this tool – using Power BI of course – to assess the solution requirement criteria and recommend relevant solution architectures.
+It was a bit of an experiment and many more factors could be considered that we built into the tool.
+It will guide you to a general recommendation but if you go back and try different selections, you should get a better idea of the criteria for choosing different solution options.

 1. Cached Data Model, Deployed to Service